Multiplicity one and strictly stable Allen-Cahn minimal hypersurfaces: Introduction

 In \cite{DelPinoKowalczykWeiYang}, it is shown that for any hypersurface satisfying the condition above and any $k\in\N$, there exists a sequence of $\e\to 0$ and solutions of the Allen-Cahn, whose nodal set is $k$ small graphs accumulating on $\Sigma$.

 For convenience of the reader, we include a sketch of a different construction which works for some minimal hypersurfaces of $\mathbb{S}^n$, $\mathbb{R}\mathbb{P}^n$ and a torus.
-In these geometries, solutions exist for $\e$ sufficiently small, rather than for just a subsequence going to zero.
-Example 1 is a rotationally symmetric \textit{antipodal} solution on $\mathbb{S}^n$ converging with multiplicity two towards an equator.
-Passing to the quotient on $\mathbb{R}\mathbb{P}^n$, we obtain in Example 2 a multiplicity two solution converging towards $\mathbb{R}\mathbb{P}^{n-1}\subset \mathbb{R}\mathbb{P}^n$, which is a strictly stable minimal surface.
-This example shows the hypothesis of having a stable double cover is necessary in our main theorem.
-Finally, in Example 3 we discuss the case of a rotationally symmetric torus with having only two minimal slices.
+In these highly symmetric geometries, solutions exist for $\e$ sufficiently small, rather than for only a subsequence going to zero.